Go trout fishing

 4. Prize money will be paid to winners by electronic funds transfer within 28 days of the IFS notifying the winner the Prize Claim Declaration Form has been verified.

-5. The Promoter (Inland Fisheries Service), reserves the right to amend the Terms and Conditions as required, during the promotion period (5 October 2024 until 31 July 2027).
+5. The Promoter (Inland Fisheries Service) reserves the right to amend the Terms and Conditions, prizes and number of tagged trout available as required during the Promotion period (5 October 2024 until 31 July 2027).